blashkari/msa-case-surface-heights/README.md

 - However, for the `sz` values, the estimated SNR **reaches the cut-off value of 2** at one location.
 This indicates that at that specific location, **between-day variation** plays a more significant role.

 ## 📚 Reference
-This illustrative example demonstrates the methods described in the following paper:
+- This illustrative example demonstrates the methods described in the following paper:

 📄 *A Comprehensive Framework for Statistical Inference in Measurement System Assessment Studies* ([arXiv:2501.18037](https://arxiv.org/abs/2501.18037))

 The scripts and analysis included here provide a simplified implementation of variance component estimation and signal-to-noise ratio (SNR) analysis, in line with the statistical modeling and inference approaches discussed in the paper.
 If you use or adapt this example for research or teaching, please consider citing the paper.

+- The dataset `surface_data.csv` is acquired from the *Multi-Scale Additive Manufacturing Lab*.